 Promptness to class is considered an important factor in the student's development.
 In addition, punctuality is necessary to the educational process because it reduces interruptions, increases time on task, and minimizes duplication of instruction.
-Student attendance is able to be tracked daily via Aeries.net.
+Student attendance is tracked daily via AERIES.
 The following are the consequences for habitual tardiness, tracked quarterly: